bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 This is one worth running, if a little light.
 Fun fact, you would think the line ```debug:``` turns on the ansible debugger but nope, this command leverages the built in print statement run during execution.
 Handy, but if you are really interested in debugging, take a look a the [Debugging tasks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_debugger.html) documentation.

-Moving on, remeber the work we did to share an area on our local host system with a mount point in our ansible_manager?
+Moving on, remember the work we did to share an area on our local host system with a mount point in our ansible_manager?
 Let's use that now.

-On your local system, create a new text file ```basicVariable.yaml``` in the ```02_cmWithAnsibleTerraform/ansible/playbooks/``` folder we are referencencing in docker-compose.yaml file at about line 22, ```- ../playbooks/:/root/playbooks:ro```  and paste the above playbook cofiguration from above and save it.
+On your local system, create a new text file ```basicVariable.yaml``` in the ```02_cmWithAnsibleTerraform/ansible/playbooks/``` folder we are referencing in docker-compose.yaml file at about line 22, ```- ../playbooks/:/root/playbooks:ro```  and paste the above playbook configuration from above and save it.

 Now for the fun part.
-Make sure your containers are running and attach a termnal to ansible_manager by opening up a terminal, navigating to the directory containing our ```docker-compose.yaml``` file located in ```YOUR_DEV_DIR/02_cmWithAnsibleTerraform/ansible/docker/```, and issueing:
+Make sure your containers are running and attach a terminal to ansible_manager by opening up a terminal, navigating to the directory containing our ```docker-compose.yaml``` file located in ```YOUR_DEV_DIR/02_cmWithAnsibleTerraform/ansible/docker/```, and issuing:

 ```bash
 docker-compose up -d